Policy Number: HR-32

 - Notification of Illness or Injury and Call-out Procedures

-- A Professional Staff Member who is unable to report to work must notify her or his immediate supervisor at the earliest opportunity, and no later than one hour prior to the scheduled starting time or in accordance with departmental procedures, whichever is earlier.
+- All persons to whom this policy applies who are unable to report to work must notify her or his immediate supervisor at the earliest opportunity, and no later than one hour prior to the scheduled starting time or in accordance with departmental procedures, whichever is earlier.

-- The Professional Staff Member must advise his or her supervisor of the anticipated date of return.
+- All persons to whom this policy applies must advise his or her supervisor of the anticipated date of return.

-- Notification from an Immediate Family Member or friend does not constitute proper notification unless, due to exigent circumstances, the Professional Staff Member is unable to contact the supervisor.
-In such instances, the Professional Staff Member must personally contact his or her supervisor as soon as possible.
+- Notification from an Immediate Family Member or friend does not constitute proper notification unless, due to exigent circumstances, the individual is unable to contact the supervisor.
+In such instances, the individual must personally contact his or her supervisor as soon as possible.

-- A Professional Staff Member on sick leave must be in contact with her or his supervisor on a daily basis during the period of absence, or provide medical certification to MetLife that states the date the Professional Staff Member is expected to return to work, in which case Human Resources will apprise the supervisor of the anticipated return to work date.
+- All persons to whom this policy applies on sick leave must be in contact with her or his supervisor on a daily basis during the period of absence.
+Additionally, only Professional Staff Members should provide medical certification to MetLife that states the date the Professional Staff Member is expected to return to work, in which case Human Resources will apprise the supervisor of the anticipated return to work date.
 If the expected date of return is not known, the medical certification must state the date for follow-up treatment.

 - Absences due to a serious health condition as defined under the Family and Medical Leave Act (FMLA), or sick leave absences exceeding three calendar days in length, may qualify as leave covered by Drexel’s Family and Medical Leave Policy [PDF] .

-- A Professional Staff Member who leaves work due to illness or injury prior to the end of the scheduled shift must inform her or his immediate supervisor of the departure.
+- All persons to whom this policy applies who leave work due to illness or injury prior to the end of the scheduled shift must inform her or his immediate supervisor of the departure.
 A Non-exempt Professional Staff Member's time lost shall be charged against sick leave in quarter hour increments.
 If a Non-exempt Professional Staff Member has no accrued sick leave available for use, vacation or personal floating holiday time may be utilized.
 If no leave time is available, the Professional Staff Member will not be paid for the time away from work due to illness or injury.

-- If a Professional Staff Member is on sick leave for more than three consecutive workdays, the supervisor must report the absence to their HR Partner on the fourth day, in order to ensure that (i) Drexel complies with Federal regulations, and (ii) Professional Staff Members receive proper notification of their rights under the Family and Medical Leave Act.
+- If any person to whom this policy applies is on sick leave for more than three consecutive workdays, the supervisor must report the absence to their HR Partner on the fourth day, in order to ensure that (i) Drexel complies with Federal regulations, and (ii) Professional Staff Members receive proper notification of their rights under the Family and Medical Leave Act.

-- A Professional Staff Member must obtain medical clearance to return to work from her or his health care provider after a serious health condition, or an illness or injury those results in an absence of more than three workdays.
-Medical return to work clearance must be provided directly to MetLife by the returning Professional Staff Member.
+- All persons to whom this policy applies must obtain medical clearance to return to work from her or his health care provider after a serious health condition, or an illness or injury those results in an absence of more than three workdays.
+For Professional Staff Members only, a medical return to work clearance must be provided directly to MetLife by the returning Professional Staff Member.
 Professional Staff Members may be required to receive medical return to work clearance from a health care provider selected by Drexel prior to returning to work.

-- A Professional Staff Member may be denied use of sick leave for any days for which he or she fails to provide the required medical certification in a timely manner.
+- All persons to whom this policy applies may be denied use of sick leave for any days for which he or she fails to provide the required medical certification in a timely manner.

 - Routine Medical Appointments

-Sick leave for purposes of attending medical appointments as provided above, which are routine in nature, should be scheduled for non-work days, to the greatest extent possible.
-If such a routine medical appointment unavoidably conflicts with the Professional Staff Member’s scheduled work time, the Professional Staff Member should obtain supervisory approval as far in advance of the appointment as possible.
+- Sick leave for purposes of attending medical appointments as provided above, which are routine in nature, should be scheduled for non-work days, to the greatest extent possible.
+If such a routine medical appointment unavoidably conflicts with the individual’s scheduled work time, the individual should obtain supervisory approval as far in advance of the appointment as possible.
 A Request for Authorized Leave Form may be utilized by the requesting Professional Staff Member but use is not mandatory.

 - Immediate Family Member Illness

-- A Professional Staff Member may use sick leave to cover time lost from work for care of an Immediate Family Member (as defined above) who is ill or injured.
+- All persons to whom this policy applies may use sick leave to cover time lost from work for care of an Immediate Family Member (as defined above) who is ill or injured.
 If a Professional Staff Member is, absent for three or more days in order to care for the serious health condition of an Immediate Family Member, a physician's note must be submitted to MetLife stating the nature of the condition and the necessity of the Professional Staff Member's presence.

 - Drexel’s FMLA policy will apply in the event of an Immediate Family Member’s extended illness or serious health condition requiring multiple treatments.